Model & training

 Meta-learning layer (our golden point)

-A meta-learner on top of RawNetLite embeddings that adapts quickly to new domains or attack types with few examples—our main research contribution.
+A meta-learner on top of the encoder that adapts quickly to new domains or attack types with few examples—our main research contribution.
+In practice this is implemented as a Prototypical Network with class prototypes for Real and Fake speech.

 • Adapts with minimal extra data